 How do I improve largest contentful paint in WordPress?

-Find your WordPress site's largest contentful paint element in your Lighthouse report which is either an image, background image, video, or block-element.
-Optimize that element, for example, you can preload your LCP image.
-Reducing TTFB and eliminating render-blocking resources are also top priority when improving LCP in WordPress.
+Find your largest contentful paint element in Lighthouse which is either an image, background image, video, or block-element.
+Optimize it, for example, you can preload your LCP image.
+Reducing TTFB and eliminating render-blocking resources will also improve LCP.

 How do I improve largest contentful paint using WP Rocket?